-Based on these platform features and capabilities, we've been awarded, and continue to receive, contracts in the hospitality, military, educational, multiple dwelling unit ("MDU"), healthcare and commercial industries.
+Based on these platform features and capabilities, we've been awarded, and continue to receive, contracts in the hospitality, educational, governmental and other commercial markets.
 In addition, our relationships with utility-sponsored direct-install and rebate-funded programs provide us with a significant advantage over our competitors in the commercial space.